hapytex/django-antipatterns/antipatterns/a-get-request-with-side-effects.md

 Search engines have web crawlers that look for URLs on pages, and will make GET requests to these pages to analyze the page that is returned and look for more URLs.
-This thus means that a GET request of such crawler might accidently create, remove and update entities.
+This thus means that a GET request of such crawler might accidentally create, remove and update entities.

 Django also does not offer security mechanisms like a CSRF-token for GET